smartprocure/futil-js/README.md

 Transform functions support lodash iteratee shorthand syntax.
 Deep paths are supported by nesting objects and by dotted the keys

+Note: _Mutates_ the target object for performance.
+If you don't want this, use `updateAllPaths` or clone first.

+### updateAllPaths

+`({ path: transform }, target) -> obj`
+Similar to ramda's `R.evolve`, but supports lodash iteratees and nested paths.
+Applies transforms to the target object at each path.
+The transform function is called with the value at that path, and the result is set at that path.
+Transforms **are** called for paths that do not exist in the target object.
+Transform functions support lodash iteratee shorthand syntax.
+Deep paths are supported by nesting objects and by dotted the keys

 _Note_ Deep clones prior to executing to avoid mutating the target object, but mutates under the hood for performance (while keeping it immutable at the surface).
-If you're doing this in a place where mutating is safe, you might want `F.updateAllOn` to avoid the `_.deepClone`
+If you're doing this in a place where mutating is safe, you might want `F.updateAllPathsOn` to avoid the `_.deepClone`

-### updateSome
+### updatePaths

 `({ path: transform }, target) -> obj`
 Similar to ramda's `R.evolve`, but supports lodash iteratees and nested paths.